victorporof/Sublime-HTMLPrettify/README.md

 To stop beautifying only the selected text, set the `format_selection_only` setting to `false` in `HTMLPrettify.sublime-settings`.

 ## Saving to a temporary file before prettifying
-To avoid any potential data loss by prettifying a copy of the editor's text contents instead of operating on the original document, set the `save_to_temp_file_before_prettifying` setting to `true` in `HTMLPrettify.sublime-settings`.
-This is going to be slower than operating on the original document.
+Before prettifying, a copy of the the current editor's text contents are saved to a temporary file.
+This avoids piping the text directly to the prettifier, avoiding "filename or extension is too long" errors on Windows or any potential data lowss.
+To operate on the original document instead, set the `save_to_temp_file_before_prettifying` setting to `false` in `HTMLPrettify.sublime-settings`.

 ## Specifying which files are allowed to be prettified
 To add different file extensions use `allowed_file_extensions` or `allowed_file_syntaxes` in `HTMLPrettify.sublime-settings`, under the `global_file_rules` setting.